Melinda Doolittle: Author

 Beyond Me: Finding Your Way to Life's Next Level is a book written by Doolittle about her life before during and after her American Idol experience.
 It was released April 20, 2010.

 2013

 "Never Giving Up" is a single co-written and performed by Doolittle about her struggles post "Idol" and overcoming them.
 It was included on an EP, You're the Reason, which was released on November 12, 2013.
 USA Today said of the release "The new material doesn't rely on the same old-school soul of 2009's Coming Back to You, but there's a snap and crackle not only in the funky grooves of You're the Reason, but in the live-wire energy of Doolittle's delivery."

-Since 2011, Melinda has been co-hosting TVLine.com's weekly American Idol recap web series, "Reality Check" with Michael Slezak.
+Since 2011, Doolittle has been co-hosting TVLine.com's weekly American Idol recap web series, Reality Check, with Michael Slezak.

 2016

 Doolittle has also collaborated with the band Postmodern Jukebox to perform an old-school style cover of Britney Spears's song "Toxic", on their album Squad Goals.